M3GAN director Gerard Johnstone on sequels, shooting in New Zealand

 I've had a little bit of an experience with it like with Jacquie Brown and seeing how the gay community really embraced that show.
 They really love fierce but flawed female characters and they will protect her.
 If anyone tried to say anything negative about her she had this army of people and at the second test screening I was wondering if there might be a little bit of that with this.
 But not to this extent, I couldn't have predicted that.
 I guess there's a bit of camp to it too.
 When you grow up in a culture of rugby and farming you have an affinity for white pants it's fun to be able to inject a bit of camp into things.
 People love camp.
 I guess gay people and I like the same things is what I'm trying to say.

+It's not a spoiler to say the film is left open for a sequel because well... it's a horror movie.

-In the last couple of weeks there has been discussion of a sequel, is there anything you're able to share about that?
-Would you return for a sequel?
+Is there anything you're able to share about a potential sequel?
+Would you return for it?

 Yeah, I'm currently in talks about that and I would love to do it.
 I think there's so much scope.
 There's a lot of ideas we didn't get to fit into that first movie and I would at least hint that for people that loved the movie but there's stuff they wanted to see more of, that's the stuff we would want to explore more if we are lucky enough to make a second film.